-And so there it is – the source is updated on the web and requires SDK 2.0 or better to run - I'm using SDK 2.1.0.
+And so there it is – the source is updated on the web and you should use Espressif SDK version 2.1.0.
 The ROMS of course are updated and the new file is up there so ROM users need not concern themselves about the SDK.

-Bear in mind there is some data here NOT being erased (see full erase command higher up) – in my case at 0x79000 – or around half way up the first megabyte – this is USER data – stored passwords etc. it was put here for compatibility with ESP-01 but I will at some point move this way up to 0xf800 leaving the best part of a MB for code – plenty of room.
-I'm only hesitant to do that because anyone using the OTA updates will find their settings shot.
+Bear in mind there is some data here NOT being erased (see full erase command higher up) – in my case at 0xF9000 – near the top of the first megabyte – this is USER data – leaving the best part of a MB for code – plenty of room.

 Why worry about updates indeed?
 Well, one good reason – is that recently, updates to the SDK have used LESS precious RAM – the kind that programs (not data) run in – so with 2.1.0 there is more margin for expansion – which means more features and more room for more features!
 It is fine having 1MB to put code in but that is generally NOT the limiting factor with the ESP8266.
 The code ultimately has to run in RAM and there’s a slight bottleneck there – the gains of later SDK updates help a lot.